Harshita444/EDA_python/README.md

-2. Covid Italy Data EDA .
+2. Covid Italy Data EDA-
     The file provides four day-wise counts for COVID-19 in Italy
    - The metrics reported are new cases, deaths, and tests
    - Data is provided for 248 days: from Dec 12, 2019, to Sep 3, 2020.